-At the end of the program, participants will test their understanding of the subject and present their ideas to the Dragons by taking part in the Startup Festival.
-Laurus may even award grants to the most deserving young entrepreneurs.
+At the end of the program, participants will test their understanding of what they learned and present their ideas to the Dragons by taking part in the Startup Festival.
+Laurus will award grants to the most deserving young entrepreneurs.

 Presentations at the camp are offered in English.

 Youth aged 12 to 15